IdeaPad Y series: Y530

 The Y530 notebook was the successor to the Y510, with the same chassis but with an upgrade to the Intel Centrino 2 processor.
 While the notebook was slightly thicker than other, similar laptops, it was still portable and easy to carry around.
 The notebook weighed 6.6 lbs and had a form factor of 14.2 × 10.3 × 1.4 in.

 Notebook Review stated that the positive points of the Y530 notebook were the build quality, the speaker system, and the comfortable keyboard and touchpad.
 The negative points were the NVIDIA 9300M graphics card, and the highly reflective display.

 Y710

 The first type of Y-series laptops was the Y7xx models, including the Y710 and Y730.
-The Y710 have a optional "Lenovo Game Zone" module (factory mounted in a keypad module space) and offered the following specifications:
+The Y710 have an optional "Lenovo Game Zone" module (factory mounted in a keypad module space) and offered the following specifications: